 Your brain.
 Your brain is a very demanding organ.
 It needs a regular supply of energy and micronutrients in order to function appropriately .
 On a very simple level, your brain function affects your thoughts, which in turn influence your emotions.

-Of course, all these pathways interact as well (i.e. your gut microbiome also affects your immune system; your brain affects your hormonal function), so the interplay between food and mood becomes even more complex.
+Of course, all of these pathways interact as well (i.e. your gut microbiome also affects your immune system; your brain affects your hormonal function), so the interplay between food and mood becomes even more complex.

 However, the good news is that these multi-faceted pathways can be influenced by very simple approaches.